 (Compound palmar ganglion - is not a true ganglion, from tuberculous flexor synovitis at the wrist)

 Complications on ganglions: 1.
 Compression on nerve - eg median nerve in carpal tunnel, ulnar nerve in canal of Guyon 2.
 Mucous cyst on DIP joint can compress and thin out the overlying skin leading to skin rupture.
 Also pressure effect on germinal matrix causing nail deformity 3.
-Pain - usually from associate osteoarthritis or interosseous cyst
+Pain - usually from associated osteoarthritis or interosseous cyst

 Can be done under local anaesthesia.